Tandysony/Machine-Leaning-Notes/README.md

-# Machine-Leaning-Notes
+# Machine-Learning-Notes

-Notes for the Machine Leaning course taught by Andrew Ng posted on Coursera: https://www.coursera.org/learn/machine-learning
+Notes for the Machine Learning course taught by Andrew Ng posted on Coursera: https://www.coursera.org/learn/machine-learning